Sourcing

 • Negotiate with suppliers to achieve the best value

-• Communicate project-specific expected timing based on the request
+• Communicate updates and project-specific timeline expectations based on the request